madetech/blog/posts/vim_considered_harmful.md

 You end up keeping things in your head, robbing you of capacity to dedicate it to other thought processes.

+Vim could end up throwing even more balls into the mix.
+Many more.
+You could end up with only 1 out of 8 balls dedicated to solving the problem you are trying to focus on.

+I've seen new programmers excited about using Vim, so enthusiastic, only to forget what method signature they were updating because their entire thought process suddenly became dedicated to figuring how to modify the text up until the 3rd t character.

+You have successfully robbed yourself of your ability to think.

 ## Typing isn't the bottleneck

 Typing isn't the bottleneck but if it steals your cognitive capabilities, then you have made it the bottleneck.

 ## Pragmatism is stylish

 I hate the word pragmatism.
 I've heard it thrown around so many times and truly it's quite soggy.

 ## What now?